-- the timing and results of INDs, preclinical studies and clinical trials of our product candidates or those of our competitors; - the success of competitive products or announcements by potential competitors of their product development efforts: - regulatory actions with respect to our products or product candidates or our competitors' products or product candidates; - actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares;

-- announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; - the impact of any natural disasters or public health emergencies, such as the ongoing COVID-19 pandemic; and - general economic, political, industry and market conditions.
+- the timing and results of INDs, preclinical studies and clinical trials of our product candidates or those of our competitors; - the success of competitive products or announcements by potential competitors of their product development efforts; - regulatory actions with respect to our products or product candidates or our competitors' products or product candidates; - actual or anticipated changes in our growth rate relative to our competitors; - regulatory or legal developments in the U.S. and other countries; - developments or disputes concerning our patent applications, issued patents, or other proprietary rights; - the recruitment or departure of key personnel; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures, collaborations or capital commitments; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in the pharmaceutical and biotechnology sector; - changes in the structure of healthcare payment systems; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; - the impact of any natural disasters, public health emergencies, such as the ongoing COVID-19 pandemic and other global geopolitical events, such as the ongoing military conflict between Russia and Ukraine; and - general economic, political, industry and market conditions.